open-toolchain/tekton-catalog/container-registry/README.md

 ### Context - ConfigMap/Secret

-  The task expects the following kubernetes resource to be defined:
+  The task expects the following kubernetes resources to be defined:

 * **ConfigMap cd-config**